 Dry skin is simply a sign that the skin lacks water.
 It may not be getting enough water, or it may be losing too much of what it’s getting.
 We’ll worry about the latter problem later on, but first, it’s important to ensure you’re supplying your skin with enough water.
 The best defense against dry skin in the winter, or anytime, is making sure your skin is properly moisturized.
-Enlist the help of a rich moisturizer that will do the job.
+Enlist the help of quality body care products and a rich moisturizer to keep skin feeling nourished.

 Evercalm™ Global Protection Day Cream utilizes Global Protection Complex, a blend of powerful antioxidants and environmental-damage fighters, together with soothing and nourishing Blackcurrant Seed and Camelia oils.
 It leaves the skin hydrated, replenished, and better protected against moisture loss, pollution, and external factors.

 It may seem counterintuitive because many exfoliants dry out the skin, but exfoliation is an essential step to prevent and reduce dry skin.
 Exfoliation helps rid your skin of dead skin cells that can easily clog the surface of your skin, making it difficult for any products to penetrate beneath the surface.
 Plus, it promotes cell turnover, which affects the overall health of your skin.

 A few times a week, or less for sensitive skin, apply Glycol Lactic Radiance Renewal Mask, which features both Glycolic acid and Lactic acid to gently exfoliate the skin and help remove dead skin cells without further dehydrating the skin to reveal a more radiant complexion.